tristanleafs/hw-ruby-intro/README.md

 * If you mistype the address, follow the information here to correct the address: https://help.github.com/articles/changing-a-remote-s-url/

-** Note that you can also just type `git commit. `This will open up nano by default ([changeable](http://stackoverflow.com/questions/2596805/how-do-i-make-git-use-the-editor-of-my-choice-for-commits)- instructions here).
+** Note that you can also just type `git commit. `This will open up an editor if you set one up in the setup instructions.
+See Setup to install and set an editor. ([changeable](http://stackoverflow.com/questions/2596805/how-do-i-make-git-use-the-editor-of-my-choice-for-commits)- instructions here).
 Then it will show you everything that `git status` does and has you input your text that documents your change.  `-m` is a shortcut to bypass the text editor, BUT it also makes you more blind to what will be committed.

 To make sure that your travis.yml committed properly, check it's output!
 Go to: https://travis-ci.com/github/UCCS-CS4300-5300/YOURUCCSUSERNAME The execution of your test runs will be shown and will be used in part for grading.